friedbrice/friedbrice.github.io/about.md

 In addition to [teaching][tp] and [researching][rp] mathematics, my hobbies include tabletop and video games, Linux, smatterings of coding, urban design and transportation, and guitar.
-I'm is also an Eagle Scout.
+I'm also an Eagle Scout.

   [tp]: {{ site.baseurl }}/teaching/
   [rp]: {{site.baseurl }}/research/